datamade/searchable-map-template-carto/README.md

 # Carto Template - by DataMade
 You want to put your data on a searchable, filterable map.
 This is a free, open source template using CARTO to help you do it.
+This template is a successor to Derek Eder's [Fusion Tables Map Template](https://github.com/derekeder/FusionTable-Map-Template).

 **[See the working demo &raquo;](https://carto-template.netlify.com/)**